-International Financial Ctandardized accounting standards coross international IFRS Reporting Standards Standardized accounting standards across international boundaries International Accounting Independent account standard-setting body of the IFRS IASB Standards Board Foundation Fair value through other Comprising items of income and expense that are not FVOCI comprehensive income recognised in profit or loss Fair value through profit or Comprising items of income and expense that are FVTPL loss recognised in profit or loss Measurement of expected credit losses that result from ECL Expected Credit Losses default of financial assets e.g. loans and investments Significant increase in credit 3 SICR risk Significant change in estimated default risk PD Probability of default The likelihood of failure by borrower to repay debt E45 The total value a bank is exposed to when a EAD Exposure at default counterparty defaults 10 A level of credit rating for counterparties and issues IG Investment grade regarded as carrying a minimal risk to investors 1.00 1 The loss incurred by a financial institution when a LGD Loss given default borrower defaults on a loan B D Basis point Used in expressing differences of interest rates Вр basis point Process involved in creating a system of prevention ВСР Business continuity plan and recovery from potential threats to a company ВСР Purchased or originated Assets that are credit impaired at initial POCI credit-impaired recognition/purchase FOCI Solely payments of Where the business model is to hold assets to collect SPPI principal and interest contractual cash flows or to collect contractual cash 0111 principal and interest flows and sell, the company assesses whether the financial instruments' cash flows represent solely payments of principal and interest paymond of principal and interest ROU Right of Use Asset The lessees right to use an asset over the life of a 1.19.11.01.0001 lease Standard Monitoring This classification applies to financial assets that are 2 current and whose original source of repayment is adequate.
-It has adequate collateral support and does not carry more than a normal risk of loss. - Watch listed This classification applies to financial assets that are of 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 acceptable quality.
-However, due to particular weaknesses, it requires more than usual management attention to prevent deterioration.
-L
+International Figure 1-1 Otom double ad a conjuntion of a standard a consecution of the standard sta IEDO International Financial Standardized accounting standards across international IFRS Reporting Standards boundaries 14.0D International Accounting Independent account standard-setting body of the IFRS IASB Standards Board Foundation E) (0.01 Fair value through other Comprising items of income and expense that are not FVOCI comprehensive income recognised in profit or loss E) (TD) Fair value through profit or Comprising items of income and expense that are FVTPL loss recognised in profit or loss F01 Measurement of expected credit losses that result from ECL Expected Credit Losses default of financial assets e.g. loans and investments Significant increase in credit SICR risk Significant change in estimated default risk PD Probability of default The likelihood of failure by borrower to repay debt ГО Frobability of default The total value a company is exposed to when a EAD Exposure at default counterparty defaults LAD Exposure at delauit A level of credit rating for counterparties and issues IG Investment grade regarded as carrying a minimal risk to investors 10 investment grade The loss incurred by a financial institution when a LGD Loss given default borrower defaults on a loan LOD Loss given deladit borrower deradits off a loan Вр Basis point Used in expressing differences of interest rates Process involved in creating a system of prevention BCP Business continuity plan and recovery from potential threats to a company Purchased or originated Assets that are credit impaired at initial POCI credit-impaired recognition/purchase Solely payments of Where the business model is to hold assets to collect SPPI principal and interest contractual cash flows or to collect contractual cash flows and sell, the company assesses whether the financial instruments' cash flows represent solely payments of principal and interest ROU Right of Use Asset The lessees right to use an asset over the life of a lease - Standard Monitoring This classification applies to financial assets that are current and whose original source of repayment is adequate.
+It has adequate collateral support and does not carry more than a normal risk of loss. - Watch listed This classification applies to financial assets that are of attention to prevent deterioration. - Watch listed This classification applies to financial assets that are of acceptable quality.
+However, due to particular weaknesses, it requires more than usual management 1 Lattention to prevent deterioration